mnt-home/swiftchain/README.md

 ./make_lib
 ```

-This will create an object file for your platform, which may be included in a project locally or added to the ```site-packages``` folder in the Python installation directory.
+This will create an object file for your platform in a directory called ```build```, which may be included in a project locally or added to the ```site-packages``` folder in the Python installation directory.

 ## Basic Usage